Rose Meaning and Rose Symbolism

 Rose meaning and rose symbolism is known by almost everyone on some level – otherwise it wouldn’t be the most popularly sent flower on Valentine’s Day!
 This page honors the upcoming event, and explores the richness of rose meanings and its lush symbolism.

 Hands-down, the rose is a symbol of some very powerful elements.
 And it’s no wonder.
 Roses are heart-stoppingly beautiful to the eye, and their aroma is equally show-stopping.

 Some helpful keywords pertaining to symbolic rose meaning…

+I particularly enjoy how numerology partners with the symbolism of the rose.
 For example, in art of the renaissance, a rose with eight petals is a message of rebirth and renewal.

 In alchemical texts and art, a rose with seven petals is a symbol of inclusion, universal understanding and order.
 Presumably, because in Pythagorean numerology the number seven is iconic of the perfection in the specific unfolding the universe as well as human understanding.

 In mythology, rose meaning is associated with Aphrodite (Greek) goddess of love who was often depicted adorned with roses around her head, feet and or neck.
 In lore, we track down this association when we discover that a rose bush grew within the pool of blood spilled from Aphrodite’s slain lover (Adonis).
 We can interpret the symbolism here several ways.
 The most common interpretation is that the rose symbolizes an immortal love or a union that will never fade – even through time or death.

 Similarly in Christian lore, a rose bush was said to have grown at the site of Christ’s death.
 His blood serving is often associated with a red rose, combined with its thorns is thus symbolized the ultimate sacrifice.